Post-Disaster Annotated Bibliography

 In a book focused on historical facts, the authors begin with the 1871 Great Fire of Chicago, then travel throughout international history.
 They present their findings to readers about the rebuilding of these cities, post-disaster, from the ground up.
 They find disaster recovery to be symbolic and cathartic, showcasing not only the strength of the city but also the strength of the human spirit.

 Association of State Floodplain Managers, Inc. 2012.
 Hurricane Sandy Recovery: Using Mitigation to Rebuild Safer and More Sustainable Communities.
-December 13.
-Available at www.floods.org/ace-files/documentlibrary/Hot_Topics/HurricaneSandyRecovery_ASFPM_Actions_12-13-12.pdf.
+Retrieved from www.floods.org/ace-files/documentlibrary/Hot_Topics/HurricaneSandyRecovery_ASFPM_Actions_12-13-12.pdf.

 This paper outlines some of the actions that communities, individuals, businesses, and state and federal officials can take to reduce the suffering, damage, and risks from events like Hurricane Sandy in the future.
 It makes the point that reconstruction must balance the critical nature of coastal wetlands, barrier islands, and other natural shoreline processes with the economic uses unique to the Northeast in order to make communities there more resilient.

 Berke, Philip, and Thomas Campanella.
 2006.
 "Planning for Post-Disaster Resiliency."
 The ANNALS of the American Academy of Social and Political Sciences 604(5): 192-208.